-Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.4 (link to Latin text and full translation).
+Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.4 (link).

 Comments: In the context of troubles in the East of the Roman empire in the mid-fourth century reigns of Constantius and Gallus, Ammianus Marcellinus provides an aside on the Saracens of Arabia who were, in his view, making regular, bandit-like incursions into Roman territory (much like his characterization of Isaurians in the same section – link).
 Marcellinus has nothing but negative things to say about the nomadic and war-like Saracens, which is not surprising since the category of “Saracens” itself is a negative, outsider designation rather than a self-designation for various nomadic peoples in the area of Arabia.
 Also consult other posts on the Saracens, particular those by Nonnosos and pseudo-Nilus (link).

 Source of translation: J. C. Rolfe, Ammianus Marcellinus: Roman History, volume 1, LCL (Cambridge: HUP, 1935), public domain (no copyright notice), adapted and modernized by Harland.

 However, the Saracens (Saraceni), whom we never found desirable either as friends or as enemies, ranged up and down the country in a brief space of time and destroyed whatever they could find.
 In doing so, they were like rapacious birds of prey (kites) which, whenever they have caught sight of any prey from on high, seize it with swift swoop and quickly take off.
 Although I recall having told of their customs in my history of the emperor Marcus [in one of the lost books], and several times after that, yet I will now briefly relate a few more particulars about them.